JoukjeWillemsen/Research-Repository-Master-Thesis/3.SimulationStudy/README.md

 ===
 This README contains a detailled description of the simulationprocedure to replicate the obtained results.

 Please note that this simulation study has (last) been executed from 28-04-20 until 30-04-20.
+For the simulation study the PRO-ACT dataset version December 2015 is used.

 The seed numbers of the random generator are stated in the R-code.

 ---
 **Obtaining the PRO-ACT database & data preperation**